shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 ### Reset-less signals

 Signals assigned in a [synchronous](#synchronous-evaluation) domain can be *resettable* or *reset-less*, specified with the `reset_less` parameter.
 If the parameter is not specified, signals are resettable by default.
-Resettable signals assume their [initial value](#initial-signal-values) on explicit reset, which can be asserted via the clock domain or by using `ResetInserter`.
+Resettable signals assume their [initial value](#initial-signal-values) on explicit reset, which can be asserted via the clock domain or by using {py:class}`ResetInserter <torii.hdl.xfrm.ResetInserter>`.
 Reset-less signals are not affected by explicit reset.

 <!-- TODO: link to clock domain and ResetInserter docs -->